-- New Starts templates used for developing the evaluation criteria and ratings; - Financial plan and cash flow statement, including supporting documentation demonstrating at least 30 percent of the non-CIG funding is committed; - Project cost estimate provided using the Standard Cost Category worksheets (which includes cost of PD, Engineering, Construction, and Financing); - Project Management Plan and Subplans; - Integrated project schedule; - Documentation of project definition and scope; - Contracting plans and documents; - Project delivery method identified and reflected throughout the other required products; - Identification of all third-party agreements with schedule for completion; - A preliminary geotechnical report; - A draft value engineering report; - Preliminary safety hazard analysis a preliminary threat and vulnerability analysis as well as initial safety and security design criteria; - The draft constructability review report; - A statement signed by the CEO describing the progress the agency has made toward meeting TAM plan SGR targets and including as supporting documentation an up-to-date TAM plan and narrative report from the National Transit Database; and - Draft Information Collection and Analysis plan (formerly known as Before-and-After Study plan).
+- New Starts templates used for developing the evaluation criteria and ratings; - Financial plan and cash flow statement, including supporting documentation demonstrating at least 30 percent of the non-CIG funding is committed; - Project cost estimate provided using the Standard Cost Category worksheets (which includes cost of PD, Engineering, Construction, and Financing); - Project Management Plan and Subplans; - Integrated project schedule; - Documentation of project definition and scope; - Contracting plans and documents; - Project delivery method identified and reflected throughout the other required products; - Identification of all third-party agreements with schedule for completion; - A preliminary geotechnical report; - A draft value engineering report; - Preliminary safety hazard analysis and a preliminary threat and vulnerability analysis as well as initial safety and security design criteria; - The draft constructability review report; - A statement signed by the CEO describing the progress the agency has made toward meeting Transit Asset Management (TAM) plan State of Good Repair (SGR) targets and including as supporting documentation an up-to-date TAM plan and narrative report from the National Transit Database; and - Draft Information Collection and Analysis plan (formerly known as Before-and-After Study plan).

 The law requires that FTA evaluate and rate the New Starts project prior to allowing it into the Engineering phase.
 Thus, FTA uses the information provided above to develop ratings for the project justification and local financial commitment criteria.
-By law, a project must receive at least a Medium overall rating under the statutory evaluation criteria to be eligible for entry into the Engineering phase.
+By law, a project must receive a Medium or better overall rating under the statutory evaluation criteria to be eligible for entry into the Engineering phase.
 FTA also reviews the Project Management Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
 Lastly, FTA reviews the project definition, scope, cost, and schedule for reasonableness and undertakes other appropriate oversight.
 These reviews may be expedited based on factors including the complexity of the project and the project sponsor's management capacity and capability.

 FTA locks in the Section 5309 CIG funding amount (not share, the actual dollar amount) at entry into Engineering.
-Should the project cost change after a project has entered Engineering, additional Section 5309 CIG funding is not provided.
+Should the project cost change after a project has entered Engineering but before it reaches the construction grant award stage, additional Section 5309 CIG funding will not be considered.
 Thus, FTA encourages project sponsors to perform as much engineering and design as they feel necessary during PD before requesting entry into Engineering to feel comfortable with the project cost and scope.
-Project sponsors wishing to proceed into Engineering who have not completed extensive engineering and design but rather the minimum 30 percent level allowed should accordingly increase project contingencies in the budget to account for the unknowns.
+Project sponsors wishing to proceed into Engineering who have not completed extensive engineering and design but rather the minimum

+30 percent level allowed should accordingly increase project contingencies in the budget to account for the unknowns.